Skip to main content

 Biodiversity

-Biodiversity refers to the variety of life on Earth, encompassing the diversity of species, ecosystems, and genetic variations within species.
+Biodiversity refers to the variety and variability of life on Earth, encompassing the diversity of species, genetic variations within species, and the variety of ecosystems.
 It is crucial for ecosystem resilience, providing essential services such as pollination, nutrient cycling, and climate regulation.
-High biodiversity contributes to the stability and productivity of ecosystems, making it vital for human survival and well-being.
+High biodiversity increases ecosystem productivity and stability, making it vital for human survival and well-being.

 Recommended video: